JS-DevTools/my-repos/README.md

-GitHub Repo Health
+My GitHub Repos
 ==========================
-This project is a simple but helpful dashboard that shows health metrics of multiple GitHub repos on a single page.
+This project is a simple web page that lets you see all your GitHub accounts and repos on a single page.
 It's a handy way to see an overview of all your repos and spot any problems that need attention.

-You can see it live here: [repohealth.github.io](https://repohealth.github.io/)
+You can see it live (and personalize your own page) here: [myrepos.io](https://myrepos.io/)